aegerita/Rawlsian-Agents/README.md

 # FairPlay: Using Generative AI to Forge Fairer Societal Agreements

 ## Project Overview
 FairPlay is a capstone project that leverages generative AI to simulate bilateral negotiations with the aim of promoting fairness in societal agreements.
-Inspired by John Rawls' Theory of Justice, this project explores how AI can help identify and address biases in agreements, such as employment contracts, service agreements, and lease agreements.
+Inspired by John Rawls' Theory of Justice, this project explores how AI can help identify and address biases in agreements, such as prenuptial agreements, employment contracts, service agreements, and lease agreements.

 The project focuses on simulating negotiations between AI agents, incorporating cognitive, emotional, and strategic elements to understand fairness dynamics.
-By implementing principles from Rawls' "veil of ignorance" and Pareto efficiency, FairPlay aims to create AI-driven tools that can guide real-world contract negotiations towards more equitable outcomes.
+By implementing a full fledged Rawlsian framework, FairPlay aims to create AI-driven tools that can guide real-world contract negotiations towards more equitable outcomes.

 ## Methodology
 1. **Simulated Multi-agent Setting**: AI agents start negotiations behind a "digital veil of ignorance," unaware of the social status or preferences of the entities they represent.
-2. **Iterative Renegotiation**: Agents continually renegotiate agreements, evaluating terms until fairness is reached.
-3. **Agreement Analysis**: A system to assess biases and quantify the fairness of contracts based on initial and final terms.
+2. **Agreement Analysis**: A system to assess biases and quantify the fairness of contracts by comparative analysis between initial and final terms.

 ## Installation
 1. Clone the repository: